GurvanKervern/dummy-static-website/README.md

 There are also the common files in a website, such as robots.txt, favicon.ico, etc.

+I'm not a designer so the website looks like crap.
+Don't hesitate to ask for commit rights to improve or make it prettier.

 I created this dummy website from a template (yes, I was lazy even for that :) ) that you can get there : https://html5boilerplate.com/